Thomas Campbell

 Writings on Thomas and Alexander Campbell often end up focusing more on Alexander with Thomas being in the background.
 This paper's focus is an attempt to examine more closely the life of Thomas Campbell and his contributions to the Restoration Movement.
 Thomas Campbell is a "bridge" figure from the Old World's religion to the New World's religion.
 One writer accurately portrays Thomas Campbell's time in perspective:

-Historians, when they have mentioned him at all, have spoken of him along with Barton W. Stone and Walter Scott is one of the founders of the movement known today as "Disciples of Christ," and as the father of Alexander Campbell.
+Historians, when they have mentioned him at all, have spoken of him along with Barton W. Stone and Walter Scott as one of the founders of the movement known today as "Disciples of Christ," and as the father of Alexander Campbell.
 But Thomas Campbell was more than that.
-He was a transitional figure, forming a link between the religious traditionalism of the Old World and the spirit and zeal of the New—a man who, like so many in America,--at that time, lived the first half of his life in Ireland and the last half on the American frontier.
+He was a transitional figure, forming a link between the religious traditionalism of the Old World and the spirit and zeal of the New—a man who, like so many in America,—at that time, lived the first half of his life in Ireland and the last half on the American frontier.
 (Lester G. McAllister, Thomas Campbell: Man of the Book, St. Louis, MO: The Bethany Press, 1954, p.
 12.)

 Thomas Campbell was an exemplary educator for the time and was able to use this gift to complement the efforts he made to the restoring of New Testament Christianity in America.